rkoeninger/ShenScript/docs/interop.rst

    :param any y: Any Shen or JavaScript value.
    :returns      A new :js:`Cons`.

-.. function:: consFromArray(x)

-   Builds a Shen list from a JavaScript array.
-Nested elements are not converted, just copied as they are.

-   Aliased as :js:`r` for brevity in generated code.

-   :param array x: A JavaScript array.
-   :returns:       A Shen list.

-.. function:: consToArray(x)

-   Builds a JavaScript array from a Shen list.
-Nested elements are not converted, just copied as they are.

-   :param array x: A Shen list.
-   :returns:       A JavaScript array.

-.. function:: consFromArrayTree(x)

-   Works like :js:`consFromArray` but recursively transforms child arrays to lists.

-.. function:: consToArrayTree(x)

-   Works like :js:`consToArray` but recursively transforms child lists to arrays.

 .. function:: define(name, f)

    Defines a new global function in the Shen environment by the given name.
 Function gets wrapped so it automatically handles partial application.